CLICK HERE FOR MANDATORY PROPOSAL CHECKLIST

 Specific Aims of the research proposal presented in NIH format– (One page maximum).

-A research proposal should include the following sections (no more than five pages)
+A research proposal should include the following sections (no more than seven pages)

 - Background and Significance